-The Village's officials and employees belong to the Ohio Public Employment Employers Retirement System (OPERS).
+The Village employees belong to the Ohio Public Employment Employers Retirement System (OPERS).
 OPERS is a cost-sharing, multiple-employer plan.
 This plan provides retirement benefits, including postretirement healthcare, and survivor and disability benefits to participants as prescribed by the Ohio Revised Code.